This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A transplant is a procedure to give bone marrow or stem cells through an IV.
 The stem cells go to your bone marrow and begin to make new, healthy blood cells.

-- Exercise as directed.
+- Exercise regularly.
 Multiple myeloma or its treatment may make you feel tired.
 Exercise can help you have more energy.
+Ask about the best exercise plan for you.

 You may need to return for more tests.
 Write down your questions so you remember to ask them during your visits.